-Modern raingear is impressive with designs that pack down to a fist size ball that weighs mere ounces.
+Modern rain gear is impressive with designs that pack down to a fist size ball that weighs mere ounces.
 Covering your pack is also important to keep your gear dry.
 Some packs come with built-in covers or you can purchase one separately.
-A heavy duty trash bag works in a pinch but the elastic on pack covers keeps everything tight.
+Check with your backpack manufacturer for the best sizing and recommendations.

 First Aid and Repair Kit

 Remote hunting calls for a quality first aid kit and a repair kit for equipment.
 The two have some overlap and can be creatively purposed to treat injuries and make field repairs to gear.
 Pack along some antiseptic, gauze, tape, thread, super glue, antibiotic ointment, aspirin, Benadryl and a few safety pins.
 The tape, thread and super glue can work for temporary repairs on bows, packs and clothes.
 They can also treat wounds and close cuts.
 Safety pins repair fabric and can turn a shirt into a sling.